-What Will the Post-COVID-19 Global Order Look Like?An Altamar podcast interview with President of the Council on Foreign Relations
+What Will the Post-COVID-19 Global Order Look Like?An Altamar podcast interview with

 After months of quarantines, some countries are beginning to shift out of confinement.
 But the world we knew is already a thing of the past.
 The health pandemic has laid bare global disparities and the vacuum of international leadership, while, at the same time, it has accelerated nationalist and authoritarian trends.
 The ripple effects of COVID-19 look set to change global trade, politics and economics.